Purkinje cell: Function

 Purkinje cells show spontaneous electrophysiological activity in the form of trains of spikes both sodium-dependent and calcium-dependent.
 This was initially shown by Rodolfo Llinas (Llinas and Hess (1977) and Llinas and Sugimori (1980)).
 P-type calcium channels were named after Purkinje cells, where they were initially encountered (Llinas et al. 1989), which are crucial in cerebellar function.
 Activation of the Purkinje cell by climbing fibers can shift its activity from a quiet state to a spontaneously active state and vice versa, serving as a kind of toggle switch.
 These findings have been challenged by a study suggesting that such toggling by climbing-fiber inputs occurs predominantly in anaesthetized animals and that Purkinje cells in awake behaving animals, in general, operate almost continuously in the upstate.
 But this latter study has itself been challenged and Purkinje cell toggling has since been observed in awake cats.
 A computational model of the Purkinje cell has shown intracellular calcium computations to be responsible for toggling.

 Findings have suggested that Purkinje cell dendrites release endocannabinoids that can transiently downregulate both excitatory and inhibitory synapses.
 The intrinsic activity mode of Purkinje cells is set and controlled by the sodium-potassium pump.
 This suggests that the pump might not be simply a homeostatic, "housekeeping" molecule for ionic gradients.
 Instead, it could be a computation element in the cerebellum and the brain.
 Indeed, a mutation in the Na^{+}-K^{+} pump causes rapid onset dystonia parkinsonism; its symptoms indicate that it is a pathology of cerebellar computation.

 Furthermore, using the poison ouabain to block Na^{+}-K^{+} pumps in the cerebellum of a live mouse induces ataxia and dystonia.
 Numerical modeling of experimental data suggests that, in vivo, the Na^{+}-K^{+} pump produces long quiescent punctuations (>> 1 s) to Purkinje neuron firing; these may have a computational role.
 Alcohol inhibits Na^{+}-K^{+} pumps in the cerebellum and this is likely how it corrupts cerebellar computation and body co-ordination.

+Computational models of Purkinje cells.

+Classic cerebellar computational model proposes that climbing fibers convey teaching signals in the form of prediction error signals to Purkinje cells, which trigger complex spikes and regulate the synaptic strength of parallel fiber-Purkinje cell synapses.
+Through this mechanism, Purkinje cells adapt cerebellar output to optimize motor performance.

+Beyond this error-driven model, an anatomical and functional study identified an internal cerebellar nucleocortical feedback circuit involved in associative motor learning in 2016.
+In this circuit, deep cerebellar nuclei transmit efference copy signals back to cerebellar cortex through pontine nuclei and mossy fiber pathways, ultimately influencing Purkinje cell activity.
+In addition to motor learning, its role in prediction and sequence processing was also reported by a cerebellar artificial neural network study of language in 2024.